Skip to main content

 The DWP will look at your reasons, and any other evidence they have, to see if they will change the decision.

-• Step 3 – The DWP will send you two copies of their reconsideration decision.
+Step 3 – The DWP will send you two copies of their reconsideration decision.

 You will need the second copy if you wish to appeal.
 If their decision has been changed and you are happy with it, you can stop here.

-• Step 5 – The DWP should send both you and the Her Majesty’s Courts and Tribunals Service (HMCTS), - who will organise the appeal hearing, an explanation of why they gave you the sanctions that they did.
+Step 5 – The DWP should send both you and the Her Majesty’s Courts and Tribunals Service (HMCTS), - who will organise the appeal hearing, an explanation of why they gave you the sanctions that they did.
 Don’t be put off by this.
 You might still have good reasons for what happenend or the DWP may not have informed you properly about what you had to do.

-• Step 6 - You need to prepare for your appeal and, if you can, send in more information or evidence
+Step 6 - You need to prepare for your appeal and, if you can, send in more information or evidence.

-If you were successful, you will usually receive your money in 4-6 weeks.
+If you are successful, you will usually receive your money in 4-6 weeks.
 If it takes longer than this, it may be because the DWP are appealing to the upper tribunal.
 Try to get advice if this happens.

 Look at the letter or the notification in your online account telling you about the sanction.
 It should tell you how to go about challenging the decision.
 It should also include the reason for your sanction, how long it will last and how much money is being stopped.
 If not, ask for that information.
 There may be more than one letter about the sanction so make sure you have all the information you need, and ask the Jobcentre for it if they haven’t supplied it.